TYPuzzler/TYPuzzler.github.io/README.md

 TYPuzzler is a typing game developed by Chris Choi, Margaret Li, Bowen Tian and Eric Yoon.
 Practice typing while collecting pieces to solve a puzzle.
 We hope this makes learning to type enjoyable and exciting!

 ## Product Description
 Our product is a web browser app to practice typing.
-It will allow users to complete typing exercises, and earn pieces of a puzzle as they go.
-Users will be able to view and download the whole picture when they finish a puzzle.
+It allows users to complete typing exercises, and earn pieces of a puzzle as they go.
+Users can view and download the whole picture when they finish a puzzle.
 It is publicly accessible at https://typuzzler.github.io/.

 See the [user manual](https://github.com/TYPuzzler/TYPuzzler.github.io/wiki/User-Manual) for instructions on how to use TYPuzzler.
 If you would like to contribute to the project, please read the instructions in the [developer guide](https://github.com/TYPuzzler/TYPuzzler.github.io/wiki/Developer-Guide).